 Tha buill, san àbhaist, air a’ bhòrd bho 18 mìosan gu 4 bliadhna is a’ faighinn £205.38 san là ’son trì là sa mhìos.
 Tha na buill uile a’ frithealadh Comataidh Planaidh an CNPA.

 Rebecca Badger lives in Carr-Bridge with her family and is passionate about protecting, enhancing and enjoying the natural environment of the National Park.
 Becky works part time for the Scottish Environment Protection Agency (SEPA) and is involved in SEPA’s work to help businesses realise the benefits from positive environmental behaviour.
 Becky has an undergraduate degree in Ecological Science, an MSc in Agricultural Economics, and a PhD in Agricultural and Environmental Economics; she studied at Edinburgh, Newcastle and Aberdeen Universities.
 Becky has previously worked for RSPB Scotland and for the Scottish Parliament Information Centre.
 Directly elected to Ward 3.

-Angela Douglas is a Chartered Forester with over 22 years professional forestry and environment skills, knowledge and experience.
-She has benefited from working across each of the private, public and third sectors, often in partnership.
+Angela Douglas is a Chartered Forester with over 25 years professional forestry and environment skills, knowledge and experience.
+She has benefited from working across each of the private, public and charity sectors, often in partnership.
 Angela is skilled at working constructively with others across operational, policy, relationship development, fundraising, communication and engagement work.
 She established her own independent forestry and environmental business ‘A Douglas Consultancy’ in 2010, having previously been Scotland Director for the Woodland Trust for 12 years and managing a very varied 21,000 acre estate.
 Angela is Convener of the CNPA Finance & Delivery Committee.
 Ministerial appointment.